ckflight/ARTIX7_ADC_SAMPLER/README.md

-# ARTIX7_ADC_SAMPLER

-Artix 7 vhdl design for adc data sampler up to 10 MSPS speed to be used with the Radar i designed https://github.com/ckflight/FMCW_RADAR.
+# XILINX Artix 7 High Speed ADC Sampler

+## Project Info:

+ * This hardware design samples the data of parallel interface 10 MSPS ADC.

+ * The sampled data is stored in the FIFO module implemented.
+The FIFO module is capable of responding to read and write operations in one clock cycle simultaneously.

+ * FT2232H USB 2.0 interface is implemented in FT2232H Asynchronous FT245 FIFO mode.

+ * The ADC samples are buffered to HOST PC over FT2232H USB interface.

+ * I designed this board to use it with my FMCW Radar design for higher speed ADC sampling.
+The benefit of higher sampling frequency is, it lowers the ADC noise floor.
+ The noise floor for the Radar's receiver chain is around -120 dBm.

-Higher sampling rates are benefitial for lower adc noise floor which can be seen from the equation SNR =  SNR(adc) + 10log(framp * fsampling)
+SNR =  SNR(adc) + 10log(framp * fsampling)

 To test adc data counter is used.